Skip to main content

 How does Durham Community School rank in ME?

-Durham Community School is ranked #385 out of 542 schools in ME.
+Durham Community School ranks #42 of 542 schools in ME.

 What is Durham Community School's MySchoolScout rating?

-Durham Community School has a composite rating of 5.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Durham Community School has a current MySchoolScout rating of 8.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Durham Community School?